xayanide/event-handler-loader/README.md

 import { Events } from "discord.js";
 import type { Client } from "discord.js";

-// The module will look for any export named 'eventHandler' (case-sensitive) by default.
+// With exportType: named", the module will look for any export named 'eventHandler' (case-sensitive) by default.
 The preferred export name can be configured. export const eventHandler = {
     name: Events.ClientReady,
-    isOnce: false,
     // isOnce and isPrepend keys can be omitted.
 Only name, and execute keys are required.
+    isOnce: false,
     isPrepend: false,
     execute: function (readyClient: Client<true>) {
         console.log(`Ready!
 Logged in as ${readyClient.user.tag}`);